 A Brigham Young University study found that higher levels of materialism are associated with less satisfaction in a marriage.
 The researchers found that partners who focused on possessions rather than people ended up investing less time and energy into making their marriages successful.

-“I recommend that my clients practice active listening to their partners to do this,” says Paired’s couple therapist Anjula Mutanda.
+“I recommend that my clients practice active listening to their partners to do this,” says Anjula Mutanda, a couples therapist.

 “This means looking each other in the eyes when you’re having a conversation, mirroring your partner’s body language, letting them finish what they have to say, and reflecting back what you have heard.”